ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token parameter is used to match responses to requests.
-The value MUST correspond to the value received with the QueryRequest message.
+The value MUST correspond to the value received with the QueryRequest message if one was present, and MUST be absent if no token was present in the QueryRequest.

 selected-cipher-suite
 : The selected-cipher-suite parameter indicates the selected ciphersuite.
 Details